 Here’s a full list of actions that will add an item to your Collections (and bind it if it still exists)

-- Right-clicking the item and selecting Bind
+- Right-clicking it and selecting Bind

-- Equipping the item
+- Equipping it

-- Destroying the item from your inventory
+- Destroying it from your inventory

-- Deconstructing the item at a crafting station
+- Deconstructing it at a crafting station

-- Researching the item
+- Researching it

 Note that improving gear quality and enchanting gear will not bind it; you can change these attributes and still transfer the item to another player